French Young Innovative Company (JEI) Status 2026: Conditions, Tax Exemptions, Research Tax Credit Overlap and JEC Comparison

 Our analysis: JEI in 2026 — what has genuinely changed#

 The primary recommendation: do not wait until year-end to check the conditions.
 Capital composition, R&D staff allocation, and the expenditure ratio should be monitored quarterly.
-An unnoticed drift mid-year can invalidate an exemption covering 12 full months of payroll and tax savings.
+An unnoticed drift mid-year can invalidate an exemption covering 12 full months of payroll savings.

 Key watchpoints for 2026#